UKPLab/CARE/docs/source/for_developers/working_with_moodle_API.rst

 ----------------------

 All Moodle API calls are made via an rpc call and thereofore run on a different docker container.
 The main.py file in the moodleAPI folder is responsible for the actual call to the Moodle API.
 The result is then returned to the socket and can be used in the frontend or saved to the database.
-Take a look at the rpc.rst to get an overview on how the rpc calls work and how to setup your own.
+Take a look at the `rpc.rst <docs/source/for_developers/backend/rpc.rst>`_ to get an overview on how the rpc calls work and how to setup your own.

 If you want to use the Moodle API from CARE, you need to follow a specific structure: